 Why Is User Authentication Important?

-Enterprises must invest in high-quality authentication tools to secure and protect their website from potential breaches.
-User authentication is, therefore, a way to prevent your organization from being the next one on the list of victims.
+Enterprises must invest in high-quality authentication tools to secure and protect their assets from potential breaches.

-• Increases security.
-User authentication helps secure systems, applications, and networks by identifying user identities and ensuring that only authorized users can access sensitive data.
+- Increases security: User authentication secures systems, applications, and networks by identifying identities and ensuring only authorized users can access sensitive data.

-• Helps meet compliance regulations.
-Many industries, such as finance and healthcare, must comply with data protection laws and regulations that mandate robust user authentication methods to protect confidential information.
+- Helps meet compliance regulation: Many industries, such as finance and healthcare, must comply with data protection laws and regulations that mandate robust user authentication methods to protect confidential information.

-• Protects against identity theft.
-By requiring users to prove their identity before accessing sensitive information, user authentication can help prevent identity theft.
+- Protects against identity theft: By requiring users to provide assigned credentials before accessing sensitive information, user authentication can help prevent identity theft.

-• Enhances trust.
-By providing a secure and reliable way of accessing information, user authentication enhances the trust between users and organizations and builds confidence in the system's security.
+- Enhances trust: By providing a secure and reliable way of accessing information, user authentication enhances the trust between users and organizations.
+It also builds confidence in the system's security.

 1. Password-Based Authentication